How & Where to Buy Bitcoin (BTC)

 How Bitcoin Works

-Every currency denotes certain amount of wealth and is kept with the issuing authority (generally the government of the country) for you.
-The concept is totally different in Bitcoin because it has no central repository or single administrator.
+Every fiat currency denotes a certain amount of wealth and is kept with the issuing authority (generally the respective government).
+The concept is totally different with Bitcoin because it has no central repository or single administrator.
 In other words, it’s a decentralised, peer-to-peer currency.

 During a transaction, you need to issue a ‘send’ command containing the wallet address of the receiver and the amount of Bitcoin.
-This information is received and approved via a miner who is more like a ledger keeper of all the bitcoin transactions.
-The same amount of bitcoin is deducted from your bitcoin wallet upon approval.
+This information is received and approved via a miner who is essentially a ledger keeper for Bitcoin transactions.
+The same amount of Bitcoin is deducted from your wallet upon approval.
 The same process is followed to receive a payment in Bitcoin.

-Bitcoin has several advantages, some of which came from being the first of the cryptocurrencies.
-Here are the top reasons to switch to Bitcoin.
+Bitcoin has several advantages, some of which come from being the first of the cryptocurrencies.
+Here are the top reasons to switch your fiat currency into Bitcoin.

 - User Anonymity: Unless someone makes his identity public by choice, Bitcoin transactions are not traceable.
 This is due to the fact that during each transaction, the anonymous Bitcoin address changes.

-- No Third-party Involvements: It is impossible for banks, governments or other regulatory bodies to freeze, stop, interrupt or in any other way get involved in a Bitcoin transaction.
+- No Third-Party Involvement: It is impossible for banks, governments or other regulatory bodies to freeze, stop, interrupt or in any other way get involved in a Bitcoin transaction.
 In fact, Bitcoin Foundation cannot do that either because there is no intermediary between the sender and the receiver, unlike traditional currencies.

-- Purchases Are Not Taxed: Due to the same reason as above, Bitcoin purchases are not taxable.
-There is no way to identify the buyer and thus, it is technically impossible to impose sales tax on the product or the service which is payable by the buyer.
+- No Sales Tax: Due to the same reason as above, Bitcoin purchases are not taxable.
+There is no way to identify the buyer and thus, it is technically impossible to impose sales tax on a product or service.

 - Very Low Transaction Fees: Bitcoin transfers are almost free because there is no third party involved.
 This is unlike other traditional fund transfers where exorbitant charges are levied by the banks or financial institutions, especially during international transfers.